hasinduvithanage/focusbear-intern-repo/typeorm-migrations.md

 How can you roll back a migration if an issue occurs?

-We can revert the most recent migration using the TypeORM rollback command, typeorm migration:revert.
+We can revert the most recent migration using the TypeORM rollback command, npm run migration:revert.